maxrt101/mrt/README.md

 make
 ```
 The install copies headers to an installation location.
-You can specify install folder, by specifying `PREFIX`, e.g.
+You can specify install folder, by setting `PREFIX`, e.g.
 ```sh
 make PREFIX=/path/to/installation/folder
 ```